fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ## Include Themes via npm

-Themes shipped with FusionCharts Suite XT allows you to create centralized theme files (similar to CSS files) and apply those themes to any number of charts.
+Themes shipped with FusionCharts Suite XT allows you to create centralized theme files and apply those themes to any number of charts.

 In a theme file, you can centralize the following aspects of a chart, gauge, or map: